The Payment widget is an integrated tool that allows you to offer multiple payment methods to end customers.

 before callingsubmit{}

-to avoid errors in the payment process. - If the payment flow is not yet available,
+to avoid errors in the payment process. - If the payment flow is not yet available, then

 submit{}

-will always return an error with the message "The submit flow is not available"
+will always return an error with the message "The submit flow is not available."